 Screeching or squealing sounds that come from the blower motor indicates a motor bearing problem or a faulty belt that might break.
 Adding lubricant to the oil port might help.

 Clanging, rattling, thumping or banging generally means there’s a problem with the motor or blower assembly.
 If you hear any of these noises, turn off the A/C and call a professional.

 A smacking noise, like playing cards hitting a bicycle spoke, when the blower runs could mean something is stuck in the blower blades or in the housing surrounding the blower.
 Turn off the A/C and inspect the blower for debris.

 Clicking sounds when the A/C turns on and off generally signifies a relay problem.
 A rattling noise that occurs when the fan turns the compressor on is due to a failing motor or loose hardware.
 Call a professional to inspect the unit.

 As you troubleshoot your air conditioning unit, keep its warranty in mind.
 While it’s OK to perform basic maintenance, such as change the air filters, some A/C problems require professional attention to prevent voiding the warranty.
+Learn more about how to handle service and repair with our resources.
 When you notice your air conditioner not functioning normally, address the issue as soon as you can to prevent it from becoming a larger, more expensive problem.
 Serving the Portland-metro area for over 50 years, AAA Heating & Cooling is ready to help you with all your comfort needs.
+Learn more about why our customers continue to choose AAA.
 Contact us today to schedule an appointment.